raresnicolaide/web-asssessment/README.md

 ## Further improvements

-- Cache the request for the gist content when the API is called with the same URL.
+- Cache the GET request for gist content when the API is called with the same URL.
-- Cache the GET request for the users that forked the gist.
+- Cache the GET request for users that forked the gist when the API is called with the same URL.
 - Improve error handling.